menu icon

 Notes

-• Keep refrigerated (without adding the pasta) for up to 3 days.
+• Leftover chicken and zucchini soup can be refrigerated for up to 3 days.

 Nutrition